LunchBadger/lunchbadger-ui/plugins/lunchbadger-monitor/src/README.md

 ## Web traffic

-As it is now, web traffic is smoke and mirrors, with numbers being simulated by `reduxActions/metrics/simulateWebTraffic` action.
+As it is now, web traffic is smoke and mirrors, with mocked categories and numbers being simulated by `reduxActions/metrics/simulateWebTraffic` action.